InstituteforDiseaseModeling/laser/README.md

 <img src="https://user-images.githubusercontent.com/10873335/283954768-97685a6d-7b86-4bba-a3e6-07ac22d5a2b3.png" alt="LASER logo" width="600px"/>
 </p>

-## Temporary README for `well-mixed-abc` Branch
+## Temporary README for `cleanup-for-merge` Branch

-- use `python3 -m pip install -e .` in the root to install the code<br>at the moment there is only a very little shared code in the poorly named `homogenous_abc.py` file
+- use `python3 -m pip install -e .` in the root to install the code including the NumPy+Numba and Taichi (GPU) implementations of spatial SEIR.
-- in the `tests` directory there are three sample models:
+- in the `tests` directory there are command line scripts to run the two implementations:
+  - `run_numpyba.py`
+  - `run_taichi.py`
+- in the root directory there is a notebook, `start.ipynb`, which
+  - sets meta parameters
-  - `test_agentsir.py`
+  - sets disease parameters
-  - `test_agentseir.py`
+  - sets network parameters
+  - chooses a model implementation
-  - `test_spatialseir.py`
+  - runs the model

-### `test_agentsir.py`

-Simulates a single well-mixed community with **_SIR_** infection dynamics.

-Use the `--help` option to see the command line parameters.
-The code will write a .CSV, `sir.csv`, to the script directory (`tests`).

-### `test_agentseir.py`

-Simulates a single well-mixed community with **_SEIR_** infection dynamics.

-Use the `--help` option to see the command line parameters.
-The code will write a .CSV, `seir.csv`, to the script directory (`tests`).

-### `test_spatialseir.py`

-Simulates a number of _connected communities_, each well-mixed and with **_SEIR_** infection dynamics.

-This model currently loads LGA, population, and connectivity data for 774 admin level 2 LGAs in Nigeria along with population data from 2015.
-The connectivity weights are from a gravity model.

-`load_population()` and `load_network()` are in their own functions now to make it easier to customize for another scenario (e.g., England/Wales).

-Use the `--help` option to see the command line parameters.
-The code will write two .CSV files, `spatial_seir.csv` and `spatial_seir_report.csv`, to the working directory.
-The former has aggregated S, E, I, and R populations at each timestep.
-The latter has a column for each community, at each timestep, with the number of infected agents in that community at that timestep.
+  - plots SEIR trajectories for a node
+  - plots a trajectory of %I vs. %S over time

 ----